fpcorso/rank-choicer/README.md

 # rank-choicer

-A Python package for calculating the winner of a poll using rank choice.
+A Python package for calculating the winner of a poll using rank choice voting (Instant-runoff voting).

 ## Install